-It seems like only 2 minutes ago we were visiting the polls for the General Election in December and here we are again, being asked to cast our vote in the local elections this May.
+It seems like only 2 minutes ago we were visiting the polls for the General Election in December 2019 and while 2020 and 2021 may have been a washout due to Covid here we are again, being asked to cast our vote in the local elections this May.
 It can feel like one of those high paying research studies that you do but without the pay!
 With what looks like another General Election on the

 Don’t forget, If you are after more money-making ideas then take a look at our Top Money Making Posts at the top of the page.
 We have everything on here from easy Surveys you can do for money from home through to Risk Free Matched Betting which I’ve personally made over £40,000+ from!